 According to Section 28(1) of the Municipal System Act, 32 of 2000 a municipal Council must adopt a process set out in writing to guide the planning, drafting and review of its integrated development plan.
 This Process Plan outlines the programme to be followed and provides detail on the issues specified in the Act.
-The time schedule for IDP Public Participation Engagement Sessions were unanimously adopted by Council on 25 August 2021.
-The process plan is attached as annexure A and the time schedule as annexure B.
+The time schedule for IDP Public Participation Engagement Sessions were unanimously adopted by Council on 25 August 2021

-1.1.2 PROCESS FOLLOWED TO FORMULATE THE 2023-2024 REVIEWED 2022-2027 IDP
+1.1.2 PROCESS FOLLOWED TO FORMULATE THE 2024-2025 REVIEWED 2022-2027 IDP